-This is one of our all time favourite projects because we love watercolour lessons.
+This is one of our all-time favourite projects because we love watercolour lessons.
 You can get your own copy of this lesson by downloading it for free from our Teachers Pay Teachers Store or Brain Ninjas Shop.
 It’s part of our Plants Inspired Art Projects unit found on Teachers Pay Teachers and our Brain Ninjas Shop.

 Materials: watercolour paper (8 ½x11 piece cut lengthwise in half is perfect), watercolour paints or pencils, water cups, watercolour brushes, online access, pencils, rulers, scrap paper, printouts of poppy photographs from online (optional)

 - Take a look at some pictures of poppies online.
 Notice the shapes of the flowers.
 Have your students practice drawing some on scrap paper.

 - Lightly draw some poppies on the watercolour paper.

 - Teach students some basic watercolour techniques.
 For this project, the poppy petals will start with a dark shade along the outside edge and then will gradually fade toward the centre of the flower.